Frequently Asked Questions

 LLA holds a 24 hour licence to operate and there is no ban on night flights.
 This is the same as all London airports including those known as 'designated' airports that have noise conditions set by Government.

-However we are conscious of the impact that night flights can have on the local community and we have very few movements at night.
+However, we are conscious of the impact that night flights can have on the local community and we have very few movements at night.
 We endeavour to mitigate this impact by encouraging airline operators to use quieter aircraft through a stringent penalty system, which fines those aircraft that exceed stipulated noise limits on departure.

 Our current night noise violation limit of 79dB(A) is now lower than any other UK airport, which is set by us as the operators of LLA.
 In addition, we prohibit the operation of older generation jets at night and our landing charges offer incentives for airlines to operate during daytime hours.
 These measures are designed to help encourage airlines to operate modern, quieter generation aircraft.
-This forms part of our commitment to help minimise disturbance for our neighbours whilst balancing the environmental impact and the economic benefit of a successful airport.
+This forms part of our commitment to help minimise disturbance for our neighbours, whilst balancing the environmental impact and the economic benefit of a successful airport.

 What happens to my enquiry or complaint details?